ellysh/video-game-bots/ClickerBots/output-device-capture.md

     return 0;
 }
 ```
 5\.
-Copy a **FastFind.dll** library into the source directory.
+Copy the **FastFind.dll** library into the source directory.

 6\.
-If you use a MinGW create a file with **Makefile** name with this content:
+If you use MinGW create a file with **Makefile** name with this content:
 ```Makefile
 all:
 	g++ test.cpp -o test.exe
 ```
 7\.
 Build the application with **make** command for MinGW and **F7** hotkey for Visual Studio.

 Now you get an EXE binary file.
-You can launch it and get a message with a version number of **FastFind** library in a console:
+You can launch it and get a message with a version number of the **FastFind** library in a console:
 ```
 version = 2.2
 ```
 We have used an [explicitly library linking](https://msdn.microsoft.com/en-us/library/784bt7z7.aspx) approach here.
 Alternative approach is an [implicitly library linking](https://msdn.microsoft.com/en-us/library/d14wsce5.aspx).
-But you should use exactly the same compiler version as DLL library developer for this approach.
+But you should use exactly the same compiler version as DLL library developer for the implicit linking.

-Now we will consider possible tasks that can be solved with **FastFind** library.
-First task is looking for an area containing the best number of pixels of the given color.
+Now we will consider possible tasks that can be solved by the **FastFind** library.
+First task is looking for an area containing the best number of pixels with the given color.
 This is a screenshoot of popular MMORPG game Lineage 2:

 ![FFBestSpot Example](ffbestspot.png)

-You can see on the screenshot a player character with a "Zagstruck" name and a [MOB](https://en.wikipedia.org/wiki/Mob_%28video_gaming%29) with a "Wretched Archer" name.
-We can use **FastFind** library to figure out a position of the MOB on a screen. **FFBestSpot** is an appropriate function for this case.
+You can see on the screenshot a player character with a **Zagstruck** name and a [MOB](https://en.wikipedia.org/wiki/Mob_%28video_gaming%29) with a **Wretched Archer** name.
+We can use the  **FastFind** library to figure out a position of the MOB on a screen. **FFBestSpot** is an appropriate function for this case.
 It allows to find an area with the best number of pixels of the given color.
 The most reliable pixels to search is text labels under both characters.
-If we will look for pixels that are specific for the character's model it will not work reliably.
-This happens because the character's model is affected by shadows, light effects and also it able to turn around.
-A wide variation of pixel colors is a result of all these effects.
+If we will look for the pixels that are specific for the character's model it will not provide a reliably result.
+This happens because the character's model is affected by shadows, light effects and also it can rotate.
+A wide variation of pixel colors is a consequent of all these effects.
 Therefore, result of a **FFBestSpot** function will be variable.
 The MOB have an extra green label under it.
-This label can help us to distinguish MOB from the player character.
+This label can help us to distinguish the MOB and the player character.

 This is a **FFBestSpot.au3** script that performs a search of the green text and returns its coordinates:
 ```AutoIt